 10 avenue d'Iéna, 75116 Paris.
 Reservations on 01 53 67 19 92

 His traditional Peking-style lacquered duck is one of the dishes you won't forget.
 In the heart of the Golden Triangle, the Imperial Treasure gastronomic table restores its letters of nobility to the specialties of the Celestial Empire… and proves to be a refined cocoon to celebrate the New Year.
-On the menu, we find the xiao long bao with King Crab and its Siu Mai with black truffle cream, fried Gillardeau oysters accompanied by caviar or, therefore, the famous lacquered duck whose crunchy skin is dipped in sugar to curl up then in a bed of fresh cut vegetables to roll in a rice pancake.
-Before leaving, we collect the essential little red envelope that hides a gift...
+On the menu, we find the three imperial treasures as a starter: bass ballotine and lamb shank, smoked soft-boiled egg with Chinese tea and Rova caviar with vinegared cucumber rolls.
+To follow, a mythical xiao long bao , fried Gillardeau oysters and its “ Lion’s head ” broth, without forgetting the famous lacquered duck whose crunchy skin is soaked in sugar to then curl up in a bed of fresh vegetables cut into roll in a rice pancake.
+Blue lobster, poached ravioli, an assortment of desserts: it's all there...

 Foray into the real Chinatown of the 13th

-Impossible to dream of a more picturesque and exotic address to celebrate the New Year as in the Chinese community of the 13th which finds itself tirelessly at China Massena .
-This institution is a trip to the Chinese restaurants of Hong Kong with a luminous pink ceiling and the appearance of a family banquet hall and steamer carts.
+Impossible to dream of a more picturesque and exotic address to celebrate the New Year as in the Chinese community of the 13th, which finds itself tirelessly at China Massena .
+This institution is a trip to the Chinese restaurants of Hong Kong with a luminous pink ceiling, the appearance of a family banquet hall and steamer carts.

 What do we eat there?
 For the New Year, we arrive in smala to devour a lacquered piglet, lobster and dumplings.
 For those who prefer to order à la carte, the Beijing-style lacquered duck in three preparations (€68) remains a must.
-The little ones will love ordering and recommending these little baskets filled with varied and too yummy bites (vegetable and shrimp dumplings, siu mai, fried shrimp dumplings, pork or coconut buns for dessert), spin the central platter and run in the aisles to see the lobsters.
+The little ones will love ordering and recommending these little baskets filled with varied and too yummy bites (vegetable and shrimp ravioli, siu mais, fried shrimp ravioli, pork or coconut buns for dessert), spin the central platter and run in the aisles to see the lobsters.